RumiYo/phase-1-project/README.md

 ```

 #### `mouseleave` event
-In order to trigger `mouseleave` for each cocktails, `forEach` is used together as well.
-Since cocktailName id has spaces ih its value someties `div#${CSS.escape(cocktailName)}` is used to select the whole id information.
+In order to trigger `mouseleave` for each cocktail, `forEach` is used together as well.
+Since cocktailName id has spaces in its value sometimes `div#${CSS.escape(cocktailName)}` is used to select the whole id information.
 ```
 function mouseLeaveEvent(){
     const allCards = document.querySelectorAll('.thumbnail');